-A companion diagnostic is generally developed in conjunction with the clinical program for an associated therapeutic product.
-To date, the FDA has required premarket approval of the vast majority of companion diagnostics for cancer therapies.
-Generally, when a companion diagnostic is essential to the safe and effective use of a drug product, the FDA requires that the companion diagnostic be approved before or concurrent with approval of the therapeutic product can be commercialized.
-The approval of a companion diagnostic as part of the therapeutic product's labeling limits the use of the therapeutic product to only those patients who express the specific genetic alteration that the companion diagnostic was developed to detect.
+If a companion diagnostic is needed for a therapeutic product, the companion diagnostic is generally developed in conjunction with the clinical program for an associated therapeutic product.
+To date, FDA has required premarket approval of the vast majority of companion diagnostics for cancer therapies.
+Generally, when a companion diagnostic is essential to the safe and effective use of a drug product, FDA generally requires that the companion diagnostic be approved before or concurrent with approval of the therapeutic product and before such product can be commercialized (except in limited circumstances).
+Where a companion diagnostic must be used to identify patients who are likely to benefit from the therapeutic product, the therapeutic product's labeling typically limits the use of the therapeutic product to only those patients who express the specific genetic alteration or other biomarker that the companion diagnostic was developed to detect.
+By contrast, complementary diagnostics are not typically referenced in the indications for the therapeutic product (i.e., the therapeutic product is not limited to use in biomarker positive patients) but the complementary diagnostic may be described in other areas of the therapeutic product labeling, such as when describing clinical study results for biomarker positive and negative patient subpopulations.
+While a complementary diagnostic is also typically developed in conjunction with the clinical program for an associated therapeutic product, FDA may not require that the complementary diagnostic be approved before or concurrent with approval of the therapeutic product.

-Development of a companion diagnostic could include additional meetings with regulatory authorities, such as a pre-submission meeting and the requirement to submit an investigational device exemption application.
-In the case of a companion diagnostic that is designated as "significant risk device," approval of an investigational device exemption by the FDA and IRB is required before such diagnostic is used in conjunction with the clinical trials for a corresponding product candidate.
+Development of a companion or complementary diagnostic could include additional meetings with regulatory authorities, such as a pre-submission meeting and the requirement to comply with FDA's investigational device exemption regulations for clinical studies involving the diagnostic.
+In the case of an investigational diagnostic that is designated as "significant risk device," approval of an investigational device exemption application by an IRB and FDA is required before such diagnostic may be used in conjunction with the clinical trials for a corresponding product candidate.